CiscoDevNet/intersight-powershell/docs/Initialize-IntersightOpenapiTaskGenerationRequest.md

 ```

 ### -EndpointType
 Indicates if target endpoint is external or internal.
 An endpoint is internal if the target is an Intersight resource.
-For instance, configuring an intersight object using a Task.\n* `External` - Denotes that the target endpoint is an external API endpoint\n* `Internal` - Denotes that the target endpoint is a Intersight API endpoint
+For instance, configuring an intersight object using a Task.\n* `External` - Denotes that the target endpoint is an external API endpoint.\n* `Internal` - Denotes that the target endpoint is a Intersight API endpoint.

 ```yaml
 Type: OpenapiTaskGenerationRequest.EndpointTypeEnum